Top Richmond Real Estate Brokerages, Companies, and Firms

 Stats on Richmond Real Estate Companies

-There are 54 registered Real Estate Agents in Richmond. !!!!! who are members of the 6 brokerages listed above.
+There are 82 registered Real Estate Agents in Richmond, who are members of the 6 brokerages listed above.

-The Richmond, BC agent stats below include Realtors, Mortage Brokers and Insuance Agents.
+The Richmond, BC agent stats below include Realtors, Mortage Brokers and Insurance Agents.

 Richmond Real Estate Companies: Questions & Answers

-Oakwyn is the best in Richmond.
-This is based on an average rating of 5.0 from 71 reviews of 4 agents.
+Oakwyn Realty is the best in Richmond.
+This is based on an average rating of 4.99 from 205 reviews of 6 agents.

-Oakwyn is the largest brokerage with 4 agents and a total of 71 reviews in Richmond.
+Re/Max West Coast is the largest brokerage with 6 agents and a total of 5 reviews in Richmond.

 A real estate brokerage is a special kind of company that is licensed to facilitate real estate transactions.
 Real estate brokerages are required to have Managing Broker registered on their license.
 The Managing Broker is responsible for reviewing and signing off on all real estate transactions facilitated by agents who are registered with their brokerage.
 This makes brokerages responsible for training agents and holding them accountable to legal standards.
 In return, brokerages receive a fee from agents.
 If you can see a conflict of interest here, you’ve identified a common critique of this system.